7 Easy Tips for a Balanced, Healthy Diet

 Vegetables and other plant-based products should be the main components of our diet, but it’s also great to supplement with animal products.
 Eat meat and fish once or twice a week, since animal protein offers many nutritional benefits.

 Meat supplies the body with the trace element iron.
 However, too much can have a negative effect on heart health.
 If possible, meat should not come from genetically modified sources.
 It’s better to enjoy a piece of high-quality organic meat less frequently than a lot of unhealthy meat from factory farming.
-Fish, especially fatty fish such as mackerel, herring and salmon, is particularly healthy due to its unsaturated fatty acids.
+Fish, especially fatty fish such as mackerel, herring, and salmon, is particularly healthy due to its unsaturated fatty acids.
 Omega-3 fatty acids have anti-inflammatory and vascular protection effects.
 Fish also supplies high-quality protein.

 3. Get Healthy Fats in Your Healthy Diet

-The right fats are absolutely important to a healthy diet, because they are carriers of the fat-soluble vitamins A, D, E and K. You should select vegetable fats such as extra virgin olive oil, which contains polyunsaturated fatty acids.
+The right fats are absolutely important to a healthy diet because they are carriers of the fat-soluble vitamins A, D, E, and K. You should select vegetable fats such as extra virgin olive oil, which contains polyunsaturated fatty acids.

-These show that a diet that is rich in fat and low in carbohydrates, like the Mediterranean diet, can lower risks for certain illnesses such as cancer, heart attack and stroke.
+These show that a diet that is rich in fat and low in carbohydrates, like the Mediterranean diet, can lower risks for certain illnesses such as cancer, heart attack, and stroke.
 We don’t have to limit our healthy fat intake, but we should cut back on trans fats and saturated fat.
 Baked and fried foods are chief culprits for those, so it’s best to eat those as a treat, or for special occasions.

 4. Choose Complex Carbohydrates Over Simple Sugars

-Eat complex carbohydrates, like whole wheat products, instead of their simple counterparts like white bread, pasta and rice.
+Eat complex carbohydrates, like whole-wheat products, instead of their simple counterparts like white bread, pasta, and rice.
 They fill you up for a long time and, unlike white flour products, still have a whole range of nutrients.
-Mix things up with other whole grains like quinoa, amaranth, buckwheat and millet.
-Especially when it comes to gluten-free nutrition, they offer a high nutrient density, variety and diversity.
+Mix things up with other whole grains like quinoa, amaranth, buckwheat, and millet.
+Especially when it comes to gluten-free nutrition, they offer a high nutrient density, variety, and diversity.
 Restrict simple carbohydrates, such as those found in sugary foods, for the sake of your health.
 Eat doughnuts, or drink sodas as a rare treat, if at all.

 5. Eat Five Servings of Fruit and Vegetables

-You should eat 5 servings of vegetables and fruit a day: three portions of vegetables, and two portions fruit.
+You should eat 5 servings of vegetables and fruit a day: three portions of vegetables, and two portions of fruit.
 You can also substitute the fruit with vegetables.